korpling/graphANNIS/docs/src/cli.md

 query execution.
 Please note that you will still need at least 4 GB of main memory during import for larger corpora even when this option is on[^stacksize], because of internal caching (memory usage will be less for querying the corpus).

+You can also give a corpus name as an additional argument after the corpus path.
+This corpus name will overwrite the automatically created name, which is e.g. based on the information given in the imported corpus itself.

 ### `list`